mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 !!!
 You can switch the "P-256" curve with a different curve if necessary.

-Next we create a configuration file which contains information about the device certificate.
+Next, we create a configuration file which contains information about the device certificate.
 Execute the following command to create the file:

 ```bash
 cat > device-cert.conf <<EOF